ameysunu/hacktheplanet/README.md

-# hacktheplanet
+# Extricate

-A new Flutter project.
+A Flutter app to help wastage of food.

 ## Getting Started